 With 5,000 hr. and 13,000 cycles on PW1000G test engines, 10% them in flight, Pratt & Whitney (P&W) is dismissing claims by rival CFM that its engine can beat the geared turbofan (GTF) on fuel burn and maintenance costs.
 Pointing out that CFMâ€™s Leap-1A engine for the Airbus A320NEO will not run until the fall, P&W President David Hess says â€śour NEO engine is flying and, in the most recent configuration, the fuel-burn numbers are half a percent better than predictions.â€ť ...

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "P&W Dismisses CFM Claim Of Leapâ€™s Fuel Burn, Overhaul Cost Advantage".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "P&W Dismisses CFM Claim Of Leapâ€™s Fuel Burn, Overhaul Cost Advantage".

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.

 Not currently a subscriber?
 Click on the "Learn More" button below to view subscription offers.